 Children using AR choose their own books to read, rather than having one assigned to them – this makes reading a much more enjoyable experience as they can choose books that are interesting to them.
 It also guides children to choose books at an appropriate readability level that are challenging without being frustrating.
 This helps to ensure that each child can pass the quiz and experience success.

 There are a number of AR competitions and rewards running throughout the year.
-We are awarding stars to children that achieve 100% in an AR quiz and we are running a competition where each week the class with the highest overall quiz score is presented with a certificate, a trophy and an extra playtime.
+For example, we award raffle tickets to children that achieve 100% in an AR quiz that gives them the changce to win a book at the end of that term.
 There are also a number of golden tickets hidden in books in the Library.
-If a child finds a ticket and goes on to achieve 85% or higher in the quiz they are rewarded with house points and sitting at the Golden Table at lunchtime.
+If a child finds a ticket and goes on to achieve 85% or higher in the quiz they are rewarded with extra house points.

 A copy of the AR presentation shown to parents can be accessed below.
 More information about reading can be found in the Curriculum section of the web site under English.